A year long calendar of foodie events

 Not forgetting the regular Cornish Food Markets

-Farmers market in St Ives Cornwall every Thursday throughout the year at the Guildhall in St Ives.
+throughout the year at the Guildhall in St Ives.
 St Ives Farmers Market is a community venture to help make fresh local produce available in St Ives, Cornwall.
 Opening times are 9.30am until 2.00pm.
-At the market you can find a wide range of local food to meet your needs, including meats, vegetables and baked goods depending on who trades on a particular day and what is in season.
-St Ives Farmers Market is a dog friendly event in Cornwall
+At the market, you can find a wide range of local food to meet your needs, including meats, vegetables and baked goods depending on who trades on a particular day and what is in season.
+St Ives Farmers Market is a dog-friendly event in Cornwall

 St Ives, Pendeen and Helston all host markets during the first two months, while Sennen and Bude also host weekly events from March and April respectively.